 Services like SurveyMonkey are a perfect fit for the majority of businesses that are looking to get feedback from their existing customer base.
 They can put together a wide variety of questions, ranging from multiple choice to fill-in-the-blank to a sliding rating scale (rank this from 1-10) to gain clarity into their performance.

 These surveys can be emailed, posted on social media, or even sent directly to individuals through the use of a unique URL The survey service will then harvest the data for you and report back in an easy-to-understand format that will help you ascertain exactly how you are doing in a variety of different areas.

 You will also score points even if surveys aren’t filled out, as your clients will realize that you care about your business and value their feedback.

-In today’s fast pace world, it is very easy to get a new client and immediately turn your focus towards getting the next one in the pipeline.
-As a result, anything you can do to build a relationship with your customer will go a long way towards gaining loyalty and establishing the rapport that will lead to a long-term relationship.
+In today’s fast-paced world, it is very easy to get a new client and immediately turn your focus towards getting the next one in the pipeline.
+As a result, anything you can do to build a relationship with your customer will go a long way toward gaining loyalty and establishing the rapport that will lead to a long-term relationship.

 It is always a good idea to have an onboarding worksheet, or similar process that will help you learn more about your customers.
 With this data, you can do things like:

 • Thank customers for their business and new purchases